christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Julius Aspurgus Philoromaios (Aspurgus translates to "horseman-lord" in Thracian languages.
 Sabazios was a Thracian deity worshipped as a horseman.).

+**5.2.2.
+Amyntas Nikator aka Amyntas of Galatia**

+Amyntas Nikator aka Amyntas of Galatia [^10] aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
+14) was either Asander aka Julius Caesar or one of his sons (Aspurgus who was also Caesarion?).

+He was also Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
+14).
+He ruled an empire that stretched from modern-day Turkey through India.
+His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis.
+So, her son would have been Isa, son of Isis.
+The son of Isis in mythology was Horus, and that is why Caesarion's iconography has a Horus falcon on it).
+Was this Caesarion's avatar?

+If Amyntas Nikator aka Amyntas of Galatia was Asander aka Julius Caesar's son then Asander aka Julius Caesar was also Brogitarix, king of Galatia (Full name: Brogitaris (Brigatos) van (de) Celtes Trocmii:"Bogo-" is related to the Proto-Celtic word "bog-", which means "god" or "divine". "-diatarus" could be connected to the Latin word "diatus", meaning "divine" or "godlike", the Old Irish word -tairx means " lord"."Van" or "de" is a preposition indicating "of" or "from", which suggests that Brogitaris/Brigatos is the divine leader or a member of the Celtes Trocmii which refers to the Trocmi, a Celtic tribe that lived in ancient Galatia).

+**5.2.3.
+Aliases and Avatars of the Bloodline**

 Cleopatra aka Dynamis's son with Mark Antony [^11] (aka Ptolemy of Cyprus, a brother of Ptolemy XII Auletes (Cleopatra's father) making him